Congress Poised for Quick Action on Biden's Pentagon Nominee

-The Democratic-controlled House easily passed legislation required to confirm retired Gen. Lloyd Austin as President Joe Biden’s secretary of defense, brushing aside concerns that his retirement occurred inside the seven-year window that safeguards civilian leadership of the military.
+The Democratic-controlled Congress has easily passed legislation required to confirm retired Gen. Lloyd Austin as President Joe Biden’s secretary of defense, brushing aside concerns that his retirement occurred inside the seven-year window that safeguards civilian leadership of the military.

+It would be the first measure to be signed into law by brand-new President Joe Biden.

-Thursday's 326-78 vote would grant a waiver that would exempt Austin from the seven-year rule.
-All signs point to quick action in the Senate after that, putting Austin on track to be confirmed as secretary by week's end.
+The Senate sent the measure exempting Austin from the seven-year rule to Biden on Thursday after a 69-27 Senate tally that came moments after a comparably lopsided 326-78 House vote.
+The back-to-back votes put Austin in position to be confirmed as secretary by Friday.

 Austin, a 41-year veteran of the Army, has promised to surround himself with qualified civilians and include them in policy decisions.
 He said he has spent nearly his entire life committed to the principle of civilian control over the military.